Sports in Texas: Rodeo

 Texans also enjoy going to the rodeo.
 The annual Houston Livestock Show and Rodeo is the largest rodeo in the world.
 The event begins with trail rides that originate from several points throughout the state, all of which convene at Reliant Park.
 The world's first rodeo was held in Pecos, Texas on July 4, 1883.
 The Southwestern Exposition and Livestock Show in Fort Worth, Texas has a cowboy, and a Mexican and many traditional rodeos.
-The State Fair of Texas is held in Dallas, Texas each year at Fair Park.
+The State Fair of Texas is held each year at Fair Park in Dallas.

 Gymnastics

 Gymnastics in Texas is very popular and is one of the largest states for the sport in the country.
-Multiple Olympians and World Champions have come out of the state including; Nastia Liukin (2008 Olympic AA Champion), Carly Patterson (2004 Olympic AA Champion) and Simone Biles (2013, 2014, and 2015 World AA Champion and 2016 Olympic all-around champion).
-Madison Kocian (2015 world uneven bars champion).
+Multiple Olympians and World Champions have come out of the state including; Nastia Liukin (2008 Olympic AA Champion), Carly Patterson (2004 Olympic AA Champion), Simone Biles (2013, 2014, 2015, 2018, 2019, and 2023 World AA Champion and 2016 and 2024 Olympic all-around champion), and Madison Kocian (2015 world uneven bars champion).

 There are many gymnastics clubs in Texas but the top facilities include World Olympic Gymnastics Academy (Plano & Frisco), Texas Dreams Gymnastics (Coppell) and Metroplex Gymnastics (Allen).

 The Women's U.S. National Gymnastics Training Center had been just outside Houston, at the Karolyi Ranch in Huntsville, Texas, from 2001 to 2018, when Karolyi Ranch closed permanently in the wake of the USA Gymnastics sex abuse scandal.

 Plano, Texas is considered the "gymnastics capital of the world" because of the gymnastics academy, WOGA.

 Golf

 Texas hosts five PGA Tour golf tournaments: WGC Match Play, Houston Open, Texas Open, Byron Nelson Classic, and Colonial National Invitational.
 Other professional tournaments in the state are the North Texas LPGA Shootout and the Insperity Invitational.
-Notable Texan golfers include Ben Hogan, Byron Nelson, Jimmy Demaret, Tom Kite, Ben Crenshaw, Jordan Spieth, Lee Trevino, and Kathy Whitworth.
+Notable Texan golfers include Ben Hogan, Byron Nelson, Jimmy Demaret, Tom Kite, Ben Crenshaw, Scottie Scheffler (born in New Jersey, but moved to Texas as a child), Jordan Spieth, Lee Trevino, and Kathy Whitworth.

 Motorsport

 The state is home to motorsport venues such as the Texas Motor Speedway in Fort Worth, which hosts NASCAR and IndyCar races, and the Texas World Speedway in College Station.
-The Circuit of the Americas near Austin hosts the United States Grand Prix in Formula One and the Motorcycle Grand Prix of the Americas in MotoGP.
+The Circuit of the Americas near Austin hosts the United States Grand Prix in Formula One, NASCAR races and the Motorcycle Grand Prix of the Americas in MotoGP.

-Texas Motorplex and Houston Raceway Park dragstrips host rounds of the NHRA Mello Yello Drag Racing Series.
+The Texas Motorplex and Houston Raceway Park dragstrips host rounds of the NHRA Mello Yello Drag Racing Series.
 Dallas and Houston have hosted street races, the Dallas Grand Prix and the Grand Prix of Houston, as well as AMA Supercross Championship rounds.

-Auto racing is also the second most watched sport on TV in the state, behind American football.
-NASCAR races tend to do well in Texas media markets than NBA games.
+Auto racing is the second most watched sport on TV in the state, behind American football.
+NASCAR races tend to do better in Texas media markets than NBA games.